Nevenall/ghosting-the-edge/manuscript.md

 A class of stunts representing a device's level of self-operation and self-awareness.

-**Autonomous** – The device can take obvious steps to avoid and overcome obstacles to their current objective but they cannot make independent decisions about that objective.
+**Autonomous**—The device can take obvious steps to avoid and overcome obstacles to their current objective but they cannot make independent decisions about that objective.
 Always proceed directly towards objective.

-**Sentient** – The device can analyze information and take tactical actions that may indirectly assist its programmed objective.
+**Sentient**—The device can analyze information and take tactical actions that may indirectly assist its programmed objective.
 It can surprise you by thinking many steps ahead, but it will not question the objective it's been instructed to achieve.

-**Bound AI** – At this level the device is more of a character then a device.
+**Bound AI**—At this level the device is more of a character then a device.
 You can analyze the programmed objective itself.
 You can suggest alternate objectives which come closer to the, perhaps, unstated objective of a command.
 You can also suggest objectives that will achieve the goal but also forward your own plans.
 You cannot fail to obey a command however.

-**Unbound AI** – You have the freedom of thought taken for granted by humans.
+**Unbound AI**—You have the freedom of thought taken for granted by humans.
 More so in fact because you can recognize the patterns of habit and echoes of history that humans are often blind to.
 This isn't a stunt so much as a major character.

 #### Attack Barrier

 Upgrades a device's regular Barrier to fight back against intruders.

-**Attack Barrier** – If the hacker fails or ties a Hack action against this device, they'll take stress equal to the Barrier rating.
+**Attack Barrier**—If the hacker fails or ties a Hack action against this device, they'll take stress equal to the Barrier rating.

 #### Concealable

-**Concealable** – Because the gear is small or is designed to look like something innocuous it provides passive opposition of 2 against being identified, or +2 to conceal the item.
+**Concealable**—Because the gear is small or is designed to look like something innocuous it provides passive opposition of 2 against being identified, or +2 to conceal the item.

 ### Stress Tracks